newjersey/innovation.nj.gov/content/_projects/statewide-update-email-program.md

 ### Challenge

 As COVID-19 emerged, governments were forced to rapidly adapt policies as the virus spread and new needs developed.
 With information and policies changing so quickly, many residents became confused and misinformation became rampant.
-In addition to press conferences and social media, the State needed additional ways to reach residents with official updates proactively.
+In addition to press conferences and social media, the State needed additional ways to proactively reach residents with official updates.

 ### Innovation In Action